 The United Church has extended its lease agreement at 3250 Islington, Toronto to occupy approximately 17,718 square feet expiring on July 31, 2023.
-Additional office space is occupied by KAIROS at 310 Dupont Street, Toronto where the notice to terminate the lease effective August 31, 2020 was accepted, and the Bronson Centre, Ottawa.
+Additional office space is occupied by KAIROS at 80 Hayden Street, Toronto where the lease was renewed expiring August 31, 2024, and the Bronson Centre, Ottawa.
 The lease at the Bronson Centre is renewed annually.